 BVD-523 works by blocking the functions of a protein called extracellular signal-related kinase (ERK), which is part of a major pathway involved in the growth and spread of several types of cancer.
 BVD-523 is a pill that is taken orally (by mouth).

 To be eligible for this study, patients must meet several criteria, including but not limited to the following:

-- Patients may have received up to two prior regimens of therapy for metastatic cancer.
+- Patients may have received prior therapy.

 - Patients must be physically well enough that they are fully ambulatory, capable of all self care, and are capable of all but physically strenuous activities.
 As an example, patients must be well enough that they would be able to carry out office work or light housework.

 - This study is open to patients age 18 and older.

 For more information about this study and to inquire about eligibility, please contact Dr. Bob Li at 646-888-4226.